Five-minute lesson plan: A teacher's guide

 In the UK, OFSTED the school Inspectorate, want to see an appropriate level of challenge in the lesson.
 The framework allows teachers to differentiate a task with ease.
 A learner who may struggle with a particular piece of content can have the learning scaffolded.
 Meanwhile, that group of learners who always finish first, we can have a task ready that's really going to 'stretch' them.
 This approach ensures that there is no ceiling on the learning and the lesson can go in different directions.
 The classroom teacher can adapt the way in which a pupil processes the content instead of creating a completely different task.
 This ensures educational equity for all members of your school community.
 Whether you are running sessions for trainee teachers or facilitating CPD for senior leaders, the planning resources provide a launchpad for a rich dialogue around learning.
 Primary teachers are also using the statements attached to the learning actions to create deeper assessments.

-The ultimate aim of the universal thinking framework was to create a toolkit that teachers could use to optimise learning experiences.
+The ultimate aim of the universal thinking framework was to create a toolkit that teachers could use to optimise learning processes.
 It quickly became apparent that it was saving teachers a lot of time.
 Every weekend thousands of teachers spend their free time creating powerpoints that will only be used once.
 With the right tools, this sort of teacher stress can be bypassed and as a profession, we can work smarter.
 As an organisation, we are working with student teachers to support them in adopting these time-saving approaches.
 We firmly believe that we can increase the amount of cognitive work that the pupils are doing and at the same time reduce the amount of teacher preparation time involved.
 Get your spare time back and get them really thinking!